huaminghuangtw/Evergreen-Notes/Permanent-Notes/stress-and-anxiety.md

 ---
 title: Stress & Anxiety
 created: 2024-11-18T09:18:12
-modified: 2025-10-14T04:46:41
+modified: 2025-10-19T12:07:48
 ---

 > _“Stress happens when the mind resists what is.” — Dan Millman_

+> _“Stress is caused by being ‘here’ but wanting to be ‘there.’” — Eckhart Tolle_

 ---

-Root Cause: Having two conflicting internal [desires](The%20absence%20of%20desire%20is%20true%20happiness.md) at the same time, and you are confused which one to choose.
+Root Cause: Having two conflicting internal [desires](the-absence-of-desire-is-true-happiness.md) at the same time, and you are confused which one to choose.

 # Examples